 Only validly entered runners may participate.
 No one under the age of 17 on race day will be allowed to compete in the marathon, and no one under the age of 12 on race day will be allowed to compete in the half marathon.

 The race will be staffed and videotaped at several checkpoints to ensure competitors who cross the finish line have done so after completing the entire course.

 Your timing device for the event is the single-use ChronoTrack B-Tag.
 Your individual timing device is affixed to your bib—one small timing strip on either side of the back of your bib—and must not be removed.
 Your race time starts when you cross the start line and stops when you cross the finish line.
-When you pick up your B-Tag race bib at the expo on Thursday or Friday, scan it on our B-Tag scanner to make sure that all your pertinent information is correct.
+You pick up your B-Tag race bib at the expo on Thursday or Friday.
 On race day, in order to receive an accurate time, please make sure your race bib is clearly visible on the front of your torso, unaltered and unmodified (do not fold or wrinkle your number), pinned in all four corners, and not covered (by jackets, runner belts, water bottles, etc.).

 Sag wagons will patrol the course and offer rides to competitors who choose not to continue.
 Your race bib number will be recorded upon boarding.
 Any competitor who boards a sag wagon will not be allowed to rejoin the race.